isomerpages/govtech-gobusiness/news-and-updates/news/_posts/2022-02-20-post-new-features-and-improvements.md

 The new GoBusiness Dashboard is now available, and it is packed with features that enable users to:

-**Find everything in one place** Users can now apply for, renew and cancel business licences, all from the GoBusiness Dashboard.
+**Find everything in one place** Users can now apply for, renew and cancel business licences, all on the GoBusiness Dashboard.

-**Get a bird's eye view of all the business transactions** The dashboard is neatly organised into simple categories such as "My Licences" and "My Tasks" so users can easily obtain an overview of all their ongoing applications and transactions at a glance.
+**Get a bird's eye view of all business transactions** The dashboard is neatly organised into simple categories such as "My Licences" and "My Tasks" so users can easily obtain an overview of all their ongoing applications and transactions at a glance.

 [Log in to GoBusiness Dashboard](https://dashboard.gobusiness.gov.sg/login?src=news){:target="\_blank"}{:rel="noopener"} now to try it out!